The Five Senses (Wautier)

-Flemish artist Michaelina Wautier painted The Five Senses, a series of allegories of sight, smell, taste, hearing, and touch, in 1650.
+The Five Senses is a series of allegorical paintings of sight, smell, taste, hearing, and touch, painted by Flemish artist Michaelina Wautier in 1650.
 Each sense is personified by a young boy.
 The paintings are on loan to the Museum of Fine Arts, Boston by their owners, Rose-Marie and Eijk van Otterloo.

 History

 Artist

 Michaelina Wautier was a Baroque painter from the Southern Netherlands.
 Although overlooked after her death, Wautier was an accomplished artist in her day.
 At the age of 30, Wautier moved to Brussels along with her brother Charles, also a painter.
 While in Brussels, she painted her first self-portrait in 1649.
 Wautier also painted a handful of works the same year she was working on The Five Senses.
 The Triumph of Bacchus (Wautier) was painted between 1650 -1656 and is considered one of her greatest works.
 Her work at the time also included Two Boys Blowing Bubbles (1650).